playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 But rendering a template without changing it in any way isn't a very useful structural directive.
 Remove that directive and your code has exactly the same behavior.
 However, Angular provides something not-altogether-different from what we started on as a useful utility to hide/show a view based on a boolean's truthiness: `ngIf`.

-So if we added an input with the same name as the directive (ADDLINK: [as we did previously]()) to accept a value to check the truthiness of, added an `if` statement to render only if the value is true, we have ourselves the start of an `ngIf` replacement that we've built outselves!
+So if we added an input with the same name as the directive (ADDLINK: [as we did previously]()) to accept a value to check the truthiness of, added an `if` statement to render only if the value is true, we have ourselves the start of an `ngIf` replacement that we've built ourselves!

 ```typescript